Data Protection and GDPR Awareness

 Delivery:

-Face-to-face or online training.
+Face-to-face or blended learning.

-Includes real-life case studies, reflective activities, and group discussions.
+Includes case studies, reflective exercises

 Course Summary